Robert J. Herbold

 • President, The Herbold Foundation

 Robert J. (Bob) Herbold, retired executive vice president and chief operating officer of Microsoft Corporation, is the President of The Herbold Foundation, which provides scholarships to master’s and PhD students in the areas of engineering and computer science at several universities.
-He is the Managing Director of The Herbold Group and serves on the Board of Trustees of the Hutchinson Cancer Research Center.
+He is the Managing Director of The Herbold Group and serves on the Arizona Board of Regents and the Board of Trustees of the Hutchinson Cancer Research Center.

 Prior to joining Microsoft, Herbold spent 26 years at The Procter & Gamble Company.
 In his last 5 years with P&G, he served as senior vice president of marketing and information services.
 In that role, he was responsible for the company’s worldwide marketing/brand management operations as well as all marketing related services such as media and retail promotion programs.
 He was also responsible for the worldwide information technology and market research organizations.